Bioconductor/bioconductor.org/content/help/docker.md

 the source Dockerfiles are in [Github](https://github.com/Bioconductor/bioc_docker).

+Our release images are based on [rocker/rstudio](https://github.com/rocker-org/rocker/tree/master/rstudio) and our devel images are based on [rocker/rstudio-daily](https://github.com/rocker-org/rstudio-daily).

 For each supported version of Bioconductor, we provide several
 images:

-* *base*: Based on the latest Ubuntu LTS distribution.
-  Contains R and a single Bioconductor package (`BiocInstaller`, providing the `biocLite()` function for installing additional packages).
+* *base*: Contains R, RStudio, and a single Bioconductor package (`BiocInstaller`, providing the `biocLite()` function for installing additional packages).
   Also contains many system dependencies for Bioconductor packages.